 Wahoo KICKR Climb Review 2018

-The KICKR Climb is the latest product to hit the KICKR lineup and integrates with both the KICKR and KICKR Snap (2017 edition) cycling trainers.
+The KICKR Climb is the latest product to hit the KICKR lineup and integrates with the KICKR, KICKR Core and KICKR Snap (2017 edition) cycling trainers.
 Previous KICKR trainer versions are not engineered to work with the new Climb and as such will not be compatible.

 The KICKR Climb works by raising and lowering a bike’s front end while riding in a virtual world like Zwift’s Watopia or manually using the included remote control.
-Gradient changes are relayed to the KICKR Climb wirelessly through Zwift’s interface or through Climb’s remote control.
-As the elevation increases, the bike’s front end is raised up to 20% and descents can be lowered to -10%, making for a much more realistic riding experience.
+Gradient changes are relayed to the KICKR Climb wirelessly through one of the paired KICKR Trainers (KICKR, KICKR Core, KICKR Snap) or through the Climb’s remote control.
+As the elevation increases, the bike’s front end can raise up to 20% and descents can be lowered to -10%, making for a much more realistic riding experience.

 Here is Shane Miller’s 2018 KICKR Climb Review